 - General Operating Fund, which includes all normal day to day operations of the Council for the year.

 - Capital Fund, which includes all of the fixed assets for the Council based on their Capitalization Policy.
 It also includes the Capital Campaign income and expenses and any construction in progress for fixed assets the Council is going to keep.

 - Endowment Fund, which holds funds that are to be invested, made up of unrestricted, temporarily restricted and permanently restricted funds with the interest, dividends and gains used to support the Boy Scout programs in the Operating Fund.

 2. The Audited Consolidated Financial Statements are made up of 6 basic sections.
 The operations of the Council are consolidated with the operations of Teton Whitewater, LC a for–profit subsidiary.
 Those 6 sections are:

-- Independent Auditors Report page 1, which gives the Great Salt Lake Council, BSA an unqualified opinion and was a clean audit, which means the Council Consolidated Financial Statements for the year ending December 31, 2011, presents fairly, in all material respects, the financial position of the Council.
-The Audit Committee of the Council approved the audit by Mayer, Hoffman & McCann, PC at there meeting on May 17, 2012.
+- Independent Auditors Report page 1, which gives the Great Salt Lake Council, BSA an unqualified opinion and was a clean audit, which means the Council Consolidated Financial Statements for the year ending December 31, 2013, presents fairly, in all material respects, the financial position of the Council.
+The Audit Committee of the Council approved the audit by Mayer, Hoffman & McCann, PC at their meeting on May 13, 2014.

-- Additional Information, page25-27 presents program expenses for the year categorized by the major programs they are associated with.
+- Additional Information, page32-34 presents program expenses for the year categorized by the major programs they are associated with.